-How To Set Sexual Boundaries With A New Partner, According To Experts
+How To Start A Conversation About Sexual Boundaries With A New Partner

 Getting to know a new partner in an ~intimate~ way is a sexy and exciting experience: you get to explore each other's bodies, discover each other's turn-ons, and delve into each other's fantasies.
 But before you do that, it's important to set sexual boundaries so you're both on the same page about what is — and perhaps more importantly, is not — OK to do in the bedroom.

 "Setting sexual boundaries in a new relationship is about an individual stepping into their own power, and communicating their truth," Alisa Ruby Bash, PsyD, LMFT, tells Bustle.
 "Honest and authentic communication is really the cornerstone of any successful relationship.
 Therefore, expressing what feels comfortable and what doesn’t work, sexually, is the first step to developing a lasting connection.
 And, sex becomes a lot more fun and enjoyable when both partners feel safe enough to say what they like, what they are into, what turns them off, etc."